jgeorgex/roomba_tech_test/README.md

 4.  \$ hoover = Hoover.new (This creates a new hoover called 'hoover') <br>
 5.  \$ hoover.run_hoover (This runs the program and returns the required output.
 Line 1 is the final position of the hoover.
 Line 2 is the number of dirt patches the hoover cleaned up.)

-## To Do

-1. Edge cases.
-2. Refactoring.
-3. Use doubles / stubbing for tests.

 ## User Stories

 As a user <br>